Fall Protection Strategies For JD Metals Roofs

 Prioritize Ladder Safety Training

-Many fall incidents happen before workers even reach the roof.
+Many falls occur before workers even reach the roof.
 Proper ladder setup and usage is essential for safe access.
-Crews should be trained to inspect ladders before use, position them on level ground, and maintain three points of contact at all times.
-Following key practices like the 4-to-1 ratio for ladder angle placement can prevent accidents before the real work begins.
+Safety managers should train workers to inspect ladders before use, position them on level ground, and maintain three points of contact at all times.
+Following key practices, such as the 4-to-1 ratio for ladder angle placement, can prevent accidents before the real work begins.

 Equip Workers with High-Quality Safety Gear

 The difference between a close call and a catastrophic injury often comes down to the quality of the gear.
-Workers should be equipped with OSHA-approved harnesses, lifelines, and lanyards that are appropriate for roofing environments.
+Companies should protect workers with OSHA-approved harnesses, lifelines, and lanyards suitable for roofing environments.
 Comfortable, properly adjusted gear encourages consistent use and reduces the temptation to cut corners.
 When safety gear fits well and functions reliably, it becomes a natural part of the workday.

 Encourage the Use of Trauma Straps